Accelo/docs/source/includes/endpoints/_issues.md

 `GET /issues/recent`

 This request returns a list of issues on the deployment sorted by most recently submitted, that is, in descending order of `date_submitted`.

 #### Configuring the Request

 This request accepts the same parameters and filters over the same fields as the [`GET /issues`](#list-issues) request, although it will always be ordered in descending order of `date_submitted`.

-#### handling the Response
+#### Handling the Response

 This request will return a list of contacts displayed according to any parameters used, and with their default fields plus any additional fields requested by `_fields`, and ordered in descending order of `date_submitted`.